DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar.md

 You need to use the enumerated group types as properties within the [`properties`](api/diagram_editor/editbar/config/properties_property.md) config object.

-When the type of a shape and the group this shape belongs to are specified at the same time, the configuration set for the type of a shape is applied, while the configuration of the group is ignored for this type.
-Such configurations aren't merged:
+When you specify the type of a shape and the group this shape belongs to at the same time, the Editbar applies the configuration of the shape type and ignores the configuration of the group for this type, instead of merging them:

 ~~~jsx {3,5}
 properties: {